infopark/scrivito_advanced_editors/README.md

 ## New in Version 1.3.x

-- A view for tabs is available.
-It is used if the edit view is small.
-This anhance the usability of the content browser and editing on mobile devices.
+- There is a view for tabs now which is used if the editing view is small.
+It enhances the usability of the Content Browser and makes editing on mobile devices easier.
-- You can set a tab to be vertical.
-Only add `class='tab-list vertical'` to your tab list.
+- Tabs can now be arranged vertically.
+Just add `class='tab-list vertical'` to your tab list.

 ## Included Editors